pkatula/txt-to-qti/README.md

 Text files that define test ITEMS should have the file name IDENT.o, where IDENT is the unique identifier for the item.
 Passages (shared stimuli) should have the file name IDENT.p.

-The scripts whould be on the path, and the package QtiXml.pm should be on the Perl search path on your system.
+The scripts should be on the path, and the package QtiXml.pm should be on the Perl search path (probably PERL5LIB) on your system.
 The op.manifest.pl script requires POSIX, XML::Bare, and Image::Size.

 Format of Item Files
 ====================